Ailsa Dixon's scores are published by Composers Edition

 3 fugues on Biblical Subjects - first performed in a multi-tracked recording on lutes by Lynda Sayce, 2020.
 Click here to listen.
 Also arranged for viols; the first fugue has been recorded by Fretwork - click here to listen.

-Airs of the Seasons — sonata in 4 movements for piano duet (4 hands) - first performed by Joseph Tong and Waka Hasegawa at St George's Bristol, 2018.
+Airs of the Seasons — sonata in 4 movements for piano duet (4 hands) - first performed by Joseph Tong and Waka Hasegawa at St George's Bristol, 2018 and Wye Valley Music in 2019.
 Click here to listen to a performance by Jong Gyung Park and Anthony Zerpa Falcon

 CHORAL